popstr/the-freedom-post/README.md

 This is a basic content management system for a site called The Freedom Post.

-The project is written in Next.js, using React, Tailwind, Typescript etc.
+The project is built on Next.js, using React, Tailwind, Typescript etc.

 ## Getting Started